appirio-tech/topcoder-app/README.md

 - To run the tests: `npm test`

 ## Test Users
-- general member user account:  ksmith/Topcoder123$
+- general member user accounts:
+  - ksmith/Topcoder123$
+  - dan_developer/dantopcoder123
+- Create your own:
+  - You may register your own account at https://local.topcoder-dev.com/register

 ## Recommended Developer Tools

 Syntax highlighting for ES6 and React JSX